fangpinsern/Learning/Part4/README.md

 ### Side track

 If you try an undefined route like `/whotttt` in the code from part3, you will get "NOT AUTHORIZED".
-Why this is happening?
-Because the code is read like a script and it as passed all defined routes and non match.
+Why is this happening?
+Because the code is read like a script and it has passed all defined routes and none match.
 When it hits the "decodeMiddleware" middleware, it runs a check on the body since it is empty, it will respond as "NOT AUTHORIZED".

 If you insert a valid body like `{"userId":1}`, it will allow you to pass and you will get something like "Cannot GET /whotttt".
 This is not nice and may possibly break things.